 Go to Bed Early, Get Up Early

 We make sure our son is in bed AND ASLEEP by 8-8:15 pm.
 Sometimes that’s hard, especially when he has sports-related or cub scout activities, but for the most part, this is what we do.
 We also get him up early enough in the mornings to eat a healthy breakfast, and then he can watch TV if there’s time.
-We avoid rushes him.
+We try to avoid rushes him.

 Work with Teachers